 Diving deep into the report reveals why many agencies are struggling.
 Most of them still fail to see the potential of SEO.
 They are not ranking for keywords related to their services.
-A staggering 38% of digital marketing agencies receives new leads via referrals, while the website is only the main lead source for 18% of surveyed respondants.
+A staggering 38% of digital marketing agencies receives new leads via referrals, while the website is only the main lead source for 18% of surveyed respondents.

 Another pain point is that competitors often have the upper hand when it comes to securing new clients.
 Some of them are not even agencies, but freelancers.
-They try to svay leads by offering low pricing, which larger agencies cannot offer.
+They try to sway leads by offering low pricing, which larger agencies cannot offer.

 If you’re looking for more information on how to grow your business, check out our blog post on business development for agencies.

 11 strategies on how to get agency clients